 Where To Get Medical Care in Richmond Hill, Ontario

 Most basic health care services in Ontario are publicly funded.
 Richmond Hill residents are covered by the Ontario Health Insurance Plan (OHIP).
-Prescription drugs and some other medical services are not covered by OHIP, but you can pay for additional health insurance plans.
+Prescription medications and some other medical services are not covered by OHIP, but you can buy private health insurance.

 Mackenzie Richmond Hill Hospital offers a full-service emergency department, and core and specialized services to provide the health care you need.
 In case of a medical emergency (when there is a life-threatening condition) call 9-1-1.